signalfx/gateway/README.md

 ### ForwardTo

-ForwardTo is where you define where the proxy should send datapoints.
+ForwardTo is where you define where the gateway should send datapoints.
 Each datapoint that comes from a ListenFrom definition will be send to each of these.

 #### csv